mousetrap-systems/delightfulcode/README.md

 DOCUMENTATION TBD

-Tools to help your code read like a story.
+Contains: Structures to help your code read like a story.
+It's intended to help promote conversation and discussion, especially where the age of the code is spread out across many teams and many timeframes.

 1. HealthAttribute - decorate your code with health markers, to assist future cleanups

 2. AuthorAttribute - allows you to denote who wrote what, and when

 3. String extensions: HasSomeValue, IsBlank

 NOTES: